aws-solutions/fhir-works-on-aws/README.md

 ## Licensing

+This project is licensed under the Apache-2.0 license.

-See the [LICENSE](LICENSE) file for our project's licensing.
-We will ask you to confirm the licensing of your contribution.
+For more information, see the [LICENSE](LICENSE) file.
+If you choose to contribute, we will ask you to confirm your contribution's license.